 We then come across a wide range of food groups as we move to the top 25 foods rich in Pantothenic acid.
 This includes red meat, dairy products, fruits, grains, fish, legumes, and eggs among others.

-This diversity of foods is a clear indication that indeed Pantothenic acid is truly pantothenic and can be found everywhere in living cells of plants and animals.
+This diversity of foods is a clear indication that indeed Pantothenic acid is truly pantothenic and can be found everywhere in the living cells of plants and animals.